Esri/geotour-js/README.md

 * Watchable properties, in line with the 4.0 ArcGIS API for JavaScript.

 ## Usage
-Include the library by modifying `dojoConfig` before including the JS API (see the [Advanced](#relative-paths-in-the-dojoconfig) section below for your own deployments).
+Include the component by modifying `dojoConfig` before including the JS API (see the [Advanced](#relative-paths-in-the-dojoconfig) section below for your own deployments).

 ``` JavaScript
 <script type="text/javascript">